Rabbit Songs

 Rabbit Songs is the debut album by Hem.
 It was released on June 11, 2002, on DreamWorks Records.
 The album was featured on NPR's All Songs Considered following its release, and the song "Half Acre" was later used in a Liberty Mutual commercial.

+The album was remastered for its twenty-fifth anniversary and released on vinyl November 28, 2025.
+This version included an additional song, "St. Charlene," a Hem song from the same era previously released only on [Birds, Beasts, & Flowers (EP)|an EP].